frankframework/frank-manual/docs/source/deploying/database.rst

 Configuring the Database
 ========================

 Frank developers write Frank configurations that may access a database.
 This database is referenced in Frank configurations by its so-called JNDI name (Java Naming and Directory Interface).
 The JNDI name of a database starts with ``jdbc/`` and after the ``/`` comes some unique name.
 As a system administrator it is your job to configure the database that belongs to the name referenced in the Frank configuration.
+You may also have to take care of the database driver, see the next section :ref:`deployingDatabaseDriver`.

 When a Frank application is applied in the application server Apache Tomcat, then Tomcat's ``context.xml`` may be provided to configure the database.
 This approach is discouraged, because the Frank!Framework supports multiple application servers.
 The Frank!Framework supports database configurations that are provided in a YAML file, ``resources.yml``.
 When you use the image provided by the maintainers of the Frank!Framework, the path is expected to be ``/opt/frank/resources/resources.yml``.